Blockchains-Download/Blockchains-Download.github.io/dogecoin/index.md

 ## How To Download

-Go to the [Dogecoinc Blockchain Releases page](https://github.com/Blockchains-Download/Dogecoin/releases) and download the files for the most recent release.
+Go to the [Dogecoin Blockchain Releases page](https://github.com/Blockchains-Download/Dogecoin/releases) and download the files for the most recent release.
 It will be 3 files named similarly to Dogecoin-Portable-Blockchain-DATE.exe, Dogecoin-Portable-Blockchain-DATE.7z.001, Dogecoin-Portable-Blockchain-DATE.7z.002.

 ## How To Extract